Pablissimo/SonarTsPlugin/README.md

 * EsLint for code quality information
 * EsLint AngularJS extension

+**Notice**: if you disagree with the severity evaluation of the EsLint rules inside SonarQube that I provided, please send a P/R on the file `eslint-rules.properties`.

 It's presented only for the interested, and the brave.

 ##Requirements